 At the grassroots

-In Adichilthotti
+In Edamalayar

 The first thing you’d notice about this village nestled in the Edamalayar valley is the sheer bounty of its rainforests.
 Tree ferns bordering rocks, streams gushing in the monsoon, rich fertile soil where the native people grow coffee and pepper among other crops.
 The Muthuvar women are traditional bamboo weavers, and there are a few young men who are into bamboo craft.
-Traditionally the woven baskets are left on the wood stove attic to smoke – for protection from insects and fungus.

 Ponnuthai